Japan–United States relations: Public opinion

-Most Americans generally perceive Japan positively, with 84% viewing Japan favorably in 2021; however, few Americans consider Japan one of their closest allies in public opinion polls, with only 1% of Americans picking Japan as their most important foreign policy partners, far behind other key American allies, according to a 2021 Pew Research Center survey.
+Most Americans generally perceive Japan positively, with 84% viewing Japan favorably in 2021.
 According to a 2015 Pew survey, 68% of Americans believe that the US can trust Japan, compared to 75% of Japanese who believe that Japan can trust the United States.
-According to a 2025 Pew survey, 55% of people in Japan had a favorable view of the United States, while 44% had an unfavorable view; 38% had confidence in US president Donald Trump, while 61% did not.
+According to a 2026 Pew survey, 50% of people in Japan had a favorable view of the United States, while 50% had an unfavorable view; 25% had confidence in US president Donald Trump, while 74% did not.
 According to a Kyodo News survey in 2025, 47% of Japanese favor emphasizing ties with the United States over relations with China, 48% favor keeping ties with both countries at the same level, while 1% favor relations with China.
+According to a 2026 East Asia Institute and International House of Japan poll, 6.3% of Japanese have a good impression of the US, 32.7% have a rather good impression, 22.7% can't say either, 24.9% have a rather bad impression, while 13.3% have a bad impression.

 A 2021 Gallup poll showed that 84% of Americans had a favorable view of Japan.
 However, only 1% of Americans regarded Japan as their closest foreign policy partner in a 2021 Pew survey, compared to 31% who did so for the UK, 13% for Canada, 9% for Israel, 7% for Germany, and 4% for France.
 According to a New York Times analysis of YouGov data in 2017, American survey respondents ranked Japan as their 21st closest ally, behind all other key American allies such as other G7 countries, Israel, Australia, New Zealand, and most other Western European countries.
+A 2026 Gallup poll showed that 85% of Americans had a favorable view of Japan, making it the country seen most favorably by Americans.

+In 2026, The Economist stated that Japan is "patient and unemotional" as an ally to the US compared to Canadians and Europeans, adding; "To Europeans or Canadians who see Americans as kin, Trumpian aggression feels like a betrayal.
+In Japan America is not family: it is the superpower that defeated then helped to rebuild the country".